Lobz/modding-Rimworld-tutorial/lesson2.md

 </Patch>
 ```
-Notes about what was changed: in the beggining of the muffalo's Def I saw the first tag was `<ThingDef ParentName="AnimalThingBase>`.
-This is a Def for a Thing, or a ThingDef, so I have to put it in the `<xpath>`.
-The `defName` is on the first line of the Def, and it will allow the program to find the exact Def we want.
-Then, we need to give the path to the node we want: `woolAmount` is inside a node tagged `li`, inside a node called `comp`.
-Most nodes are inside other nodes, and you can identify that by paying attention to the order of opening and closing tags, and to the indentation (the ammount of space before a line -- more spaces mean more nested nodes).

 14. It's done!
 Save your file, enter Rimworld.
 Activate development mode in the Options so you can see bug reports if it fails.
 In the Mods window, deactivate all other unrelated mods, activate your mod, and check if it's working!
 You can start a scenario with the things you changed to make it easier to check.
 Congratulations!
 You made your first functional mod!!